 Those with the power to fix things seldom know there’s an issue at all.
 Not until it’s snowballed into a significant problem.
 This is why a single source of truth supports a change management process.

 Using roadmapping software as the foundation for how these change management projects planned, managed, and executed can mitigate many of these factors.
 The goals, milestones, and latest status are always available to those who need to see them.
-There’s a shared foundation for the hard conversations and tough decisions that accompany any project of this size and importance.
+There’s a shared foundation for the hard conversations and tough decisions accompanying any project of this size and importance.

 Learn more about how ProductPlan can help your organization improve its success odds for your next big undertaking.